Spotlight on Teaching

 Spotlight on Teaching is a new series hosted by the Faculty Senate Distance Education Ad Hoc Committee.
 At the beginning of each Faculty Senate meeting, a UAF faculty member will give a one– to two-minute presentation on an aspect of their teaching followed by a longer conversation via Zoom.
 Have questions?
 Contact Retchenda George Bettisworth.

-This video was recorded during the February 2nd, 2021 Spotlight on Teaching.
-Future events will be held after Faculty Senate meeting from 12PM-1PM, March 5, April 9, and May 7.
+Faculty Spotlight events are held after Faculty Senate meetings from 12PM-1PM.
+Spring dates are March 5, April 9, and May 7.

 Teaching Resources at UAF